 Good to know: Prepare warm clothes if you planning on visiting the Sky Deck.
 During the summer it's just windy, but during any other time, it can get very cold.

-Arguably, Shinjuku is Tokyo's most colourful ward.
+Arguably, Shinjuku is Tokyo's most colourful ward and also one of the best places for activities in Tokyo.
 Home to Asia's largest red district, countless street food vendors and a huge vibrant market, Shinjuku is a major commercial and administrative centre.

 Usually associated with jumbo adverts and crazy neon lights, Shinjuku is Tokyo's most vibrant district.